 No additional wiring should be added to the room.
 These are requirements of the College insurance carrier and local fire codes.
 Halogen lamps are not permitted in the residence halls.
 College staff conducts a health and safety inspection each month in each residence hall.
 Residents in violation of these standards will be subject to disciplinary action.

 The Department of Residence Life assigns rooms and roommates to new students.
 During the spring, room selection for the following fall is conducted with priority based on class standing.
-Room changes can occur only after consultation with the RA, RD/AD, Housing Coordinator, and counselor.
-However, if any of these individuals perceive a legitimate reason for changing rooms, they may speed up the process and room changes will be processed immediately.
+Room changes can occur only after consultation with the RA, RD, and Housing Coordinator.
 Unauthorized room changes carry a $25 fee.
 Room changes must be made within 48-hours of approval.
-Students who move more than once during a semester, unless for consolidation, will be charged $25.

 - The student may pay for a private room based on availability.